Dog & Cat Desexing Surrey Hills

 After the anaesthetic, please ensure that your pet is kept warm and sheltered from the weather.

-Your pet should have limited exercise for about 10 days after surgery to prevent wound breakdown and swelling.
+Reducing your pet's exercise for approximately 10 days after surgery can help prevent wound breakdown and swelling.

 Your pet will have a small bandage where the anesthetic was injected.
 You can remove this 1-2 hours after bringing your pet home.